winhowes/AuthTranslator/docs/runtime.md

 ## Hot reload

-Send `SIGHUP` or run with `-watch` to reload the configuration and allowlist files without dropping connections.
+Send `SIGHUP` or run with `-watch` to reload the configuration, allowlist, and denylist files without dropping connections.
 The watcher re-adds itself when files are replaced so edits trigger a reload automatically.
 Remote configuration URLs are fetched with a 10&nbsp;second HTTP timeout.

 ---